cartmouse/Tapa-Tapa-Tapa/README.md

-# Tapa-Tapa-Tapa
+# Multi-tap Delay

-A multi-tap delay plugin written in JUCE.
+A JUCE based multi-tap delay plugin built as part of the Audio Programming module of the Tonmeister Degree.